 Passport Requirements

-Closed-loop cruises make this destination easy.
-A government-issued ID and/or birth certificate are all you need.
+Most (but not all, so check ahead) closed-loop cruises make this destination easy.
+A government-issued ID and birth certificate are all you need.

 10. Bonaire (on a closed-loop cruise)